Installation Preparations

 ISO file: openEuler-20.03-LTS-SP1-aarch64-dvd.iso

-To verify the file integrity, run the following command:
+To verify the file integrity, perform the following operations:

-If the verification values are consistent, information similar to the following is displayed, indicating that the .iso file is not damaged.
-If they are inconsistent, the file is damaged and you need to obtain the file again.
+If the values are consistent, the ISO file is not damaged.
+Otherwise, the file is damaged and you need to obtain it again.

 Installation Requirements for PMs

-To install the openEuler OS on a PM, the PM must meet the following hardware compatibility and minimum hardware requirements.
+To install the openEuler OS on a PM, the PM must meet the following requirements.

 Hardware Compatibility